Artificial Intelligence.

 What Is Artificial Intelligence?

-Artificial intelligence refers to computer systems that can perform tasks commonly associated with human cognitive functions — such as interpreting speech, playing games and identifying patterns.
-Typically, AI systems learn how to do so by processing massive amounts of data and looking for patterns to model in their own decision-making.
-In many cases, humans will supervise an AI’s learning process, reinforcing good decisions and discouraging bad ones.
-But some AI systems are designed to learn without supervision; for instance, by playing a game over and over until they eventually figure out the rules and how to win.
+Artificial intelligence refers to computer systems that are capable of performing tasks traditionally associated with human intelligence — such as making predictions, identifying objects, interpreting speech and generating natural language.
+AI systems learn how to do so by processing massive amounts of data and looking for patterns to model in their own decision-making.
+In many cases, humans will supervise an AI’s learning process, reinforcing good decisions and discouraging bad ones, but some AI systems are designed to learn without supervision.

 Strong AI vs. Weak AI

-Artificial intelligence is often categorized into four main types of AI: reactive machines, limited memory, theory of mind and self-awareness.
+AI can then be further categorized into four main types: reactive machines, limited memory, theory of mind and self-awareness.

 Theory of mind is a type of AI that does not actually exist yet, but it describes the idea of an AI system that can perceive and understand human emotions, and then use that information to predict future actions and make decisions on its own.